Curriculum - An Overview

 - An interview for all students and their parents with a senior colleague to discuss and select subjects.

 As with KS4 options, students have a chance to tailor their curriculum to suit their interests and ambitions for further study or training.
-We currently offer 27 different courses at Post 16 including new subjects to the curriculum such as Philosophy, Photography, Psychology and Sociology.
+We currently offer 27 different courses at Post 16 including subjects students will not yet have studied, such as Philosophy, Photography, Psychology and Sociology.
 In the process of preparing for Post 16 study, all students who apply for a place at Chenderit Sixth Form are offered an interview to discuss options and aspirations.

-Assessment is key to effective approaches in Teaching and Learning; it takes a number of different forms and serves a number of distinct purposes.
+Assessment is key to effective approaches in teaching and learning; it takes a number of different forms and serves a number of distinct purposes.
 For example, teachers use assessment to identify how much progress students have made and what further teaching should be planned to improve learning.
 We find parents are keen to know how their children are performing and whether they are on track in their learning for success in their end of year exams.
-Many students are also keen to see how they are progressing and to identify what they may need to work harder at, in order to achieve their Expected or Aspirational Target Grades.
+Students are also keen to see how they are progressing and to identify what they may need to work harder at, in order to achieve their target grades.